Piszmog/job-app-tracker/README.md

 ## Installation

-Got to the [releases](https://github.com/Piszmog/job-app-tracker/releases) and download the latest release for your operating system.
+Go to the [releases](https://github.com/Piszmog/job-app-tracker/releases) and download the latest release for your operating system.

 ## TODOS